How to Use a Planner for Productivity

 Keep it Simple

 This probably won’t be the last time you hear this advice – keep it simple!
-If you are just starting your own planner and struggling to use it every day, don’t bother trying to turn it into an ordeal.
-You don’t need a bullet journal or a planner with 500 pages just to be effective.
+You don’t need a bullet journal or a planner with 500 pages to be effective.
 Have 5-10 pages to start with, then when those pages fill up or you get new ideas, gradually add in more to your planner.

 Use a Planner You Love

 Using a planner you absolutely love will encourage you to use it.
 You will be excited about opening it up every day.
-One more thing to note – it is best to use just one planner for everything.
-This avoids any confusion with different planners all needing to be used each day.
+One more thing to note - if you don't have to use one planner for everything.
+If you want to keep your work separate from your personal planner, do it.
+Or use one planner for everything to avoid any confusion with different planners all needing to be used each day.

 Even if your daily planner is a life planner, that doesn’t mean it is only used for personal reasons!
 It is a life planner, and work is part of your life.
 Whether you are an employee, in a management position, are an entrepreneur, or run your own business, the planner can be extremely useful for you.